-All projects proposing the development of two or more new units or lots must dedicate 20% of the project as affordable housing.
-In instances where application of the 20% inclusionary requirement results in a decimal fraction of a unit or lot less than or equal to 0.50, the project applicant shall be required to pay a proportional in-lieu fee (Table 3); the In-Lieu Participation Fee for Fiscal Year 2021/2022 is \$342,006.
+All projects proposing the development of two or more new units or lots must dedicate 20% of the project as affordable housing (refer to Marin County Code Chapter 22.22.090, "Inclusionary Housing Standards-Lot Creation").
+In instances where calculation of the 20% inclusionary requirement results in a decimal fraction of a unit/lot less than or equal to 0.50, the project applicant is required to pay a proportional in-lieu fee (refer to Table 3 on the next page).
+The in-lieu fee for fiscal year 2023-24 is \$399,654.

-Marin County Code § 22.22.080 - "General Housing Affordability Standards" enumerates standards that proposed inclusionary units must meet.
+Proposed inclusionary units must meet certain standards, which are enumerated in Marin County Code Chapter 22.22.080, "General Housing Affordability Standards."